Leptospira interrogans strain RGA

 Professor, University of Veterinary Medicine Hannover

-Collaborator in Silje Hansen's PhD project.
+Collaborator on Silje Hansen's PhD project

 Anita Haug Haaland